MichelleHaase/palmerpenguins_example_analysis/README.md

 https://allisonhorst.github.io/palmerpenguins for the R Package

 ## Questions
-the questions where posed by ChatGPT in 6 difficulty levels and answered by me in each a Quarto (R) and a Jupiternotebook (Python) each named after each level.
+the questions were posed by ChatGPT in 6 difficulty levels and will be answered by me in each a Quarto (R) and a Jupiternotebook (Python) each named after each level.

 ### Level 1